He's got the brain about the size of a sourdough crumb

 - Scut Farkus in A Christmas Story, full-stop.
 He's about twice as tall as Ralphie and his friends, he has a near-constant maniacal laugh (which is about the only thing that ever comes out of his mouth), and he allegedly has yellow eyes.
 And, of course, a No-Holds-Barred Beatdown late in the movie ends up solving all of Ralphie's bullying problems forever.

-- Family Matters IS this trope.
-In fact, here's a fun challenge: watch the entire series from start to finish and name one under-20 male character (besides, of course, Urkel and Eddie) who isn't a thuggish bully or complete jerk.
+- Family Matters is this trope.
+In fact, here's a fun challenge: Watch the entire series from start to finish and name one under-20 male character (besides, of course, Urkel and Eddie) who isn't a thuggish bully or complete jerk.
 Even Waldo, before being rewritten as a Kindhearted Simpleton, was originally a bully in his earliest appearances.

 - Subverted with Alan on Freaks and Geeks, who's neither athletic nor popular.
 He tends to use psychological torment more often than physical torment, only really resorting to physical torment when it's convenient (ie. after school).